American Forces Network: Radio

-On 24 April 2006, AFN Europe launched AFN The Eagle, a virtually 24-hour-a-day radio service format initially modeled after "Jack FM" but most recently a "Hot AC" format.
+On 24 April 2006, AFN Europe launched AFN The Eagle, a virtually 24-hour-a-day radio service format initially modeled after "Jack FM," but most recently a "Hot AC" format.
 This replaced ZFM, which had more of a contemporary hit radio flavor.
 When the Eagle was launched, AFN Europe took control of what local DJs could play.
+This model has since been scaled to the Pacific region as well.